 - Try to meet everyone.
 You might run out of time, but you should strive to meet everyone that is in your industry.
 You never know what kind of connection you could make or if you could meet your mentor.

 After a career fair, you really need to:

 - Send out thank you emails.
 Do this within 24 hours after the career fair.
-Your name will (hopefully) be fresh in their mind and it also shows that you care.
-Recruiters will NOT be emailing your first, it’s your job to do this.
-Thank them for taking the time to speak to you during the event, make sure to point out details from your conversation, remind them who you are and what you want from them.
+Your name will (hopefully) be fresh in their minds and it also shows that you care.
+Recruiters will NOT be emailing you first; it’s your job to do this.
+Thank them for taking the time to speak to you during the event; make sure to point out details from your conversation, and remind them who you are and what you want from them.

-- Write out notes on who you contacted when for what position, etc. Keeping detailed notes will make you organized in the long run.
+- Write out notes about who you contacted for what position at what time, etc. Keeping detailed notes will make you organized in the long run.
 You will know who you need to follow up with if you do not get a response.

 - If you were unable to go to the booth of a company you were interested in, email them as well.
 It shows that you know you made a mistake, but are still interested in discussing a possible future with them.
 Like before, do this within 24 hours of the event.

 - Consider this event to be another trial run and plan for the next one.
 Depending on your school’s reoccurence of this kind of event, you should continue to prepare for the next networking event.
-Look into networking events for your major, industry, or career field.
-Don’t limit yourself just to school but ones put on by other organizations as well.
+Look into networking events for your major, industry or career field.
+Don’t limit yourself to just school career fairs; attend events put on by other organizations as well.
 Be proactive with your job search and preparation.

-Don’t get me wrong, while career fairs are extremely important and professional, you should still have some fun.
+Don’t get me wrong.
+While career fairs are extremely important and professional, you should still have some fun.
 It’s exciting to take steps towards your career and meet people who are passionate about the same thing you are.
-Make connection.
+Make connections.
 Regardless if a job pans out or not, you are still meeting someone important that could help you sometime in your future.
 Remember, be prepared.
-It’ll be the best thing you could do.
+It’ll be the best thing you can do.